 Answer: The view through a strategic window shows planners a way to relate potential opportunities to company capabilities.
 Netflix is in a unique position because unlike previous leaders in the movie rental business, it delivers movies and TV series directly to PCs via the Internet.
 A new system, introduced by the company will allow them to sidestep computers and deliver movies directly to television sets.

-Point value: 1 BUSPROG: Reflective Thinking DISC: Strategy Learning Objective: 2-4 Topic: A-head: Successful Strategies: Tools and Techniques Bloom's: Application Difficulty: Moderate 3.
-Choose one of the following products and describe how it may (or already has) become vulnerable to substitution.
-Then describe an overall strategy-with two or three tactics-for reducing this vulnerability. a. printed copies of periodicals or books b. television c. telephone landlines d. travel agencies
+- 3. Choose one of the following products and describe how it may (or already has) become vulnerable to substitution.
+Then describe an overall strategy-with two or three tactics-for reducing this vulnerability.

+- a. printed copies of periodicals or books

+- b. television

+- c. telephone landlines

+- d. travel agencies